gmarsden/wordle_sim/README.md

 ## How the robot works

 The robot is not "smart".
-It doesn't imploy any strategy to find the answer quickly.
+It doesn't employ any strategy to find the answer quickly.
 It doesn't look for common letter patterns, track history from puzzle to puzzle, or choose words to eliminate as many letters as possible.
-All it does is filter the word list based on the knowledge it's gained, and choose a word from those possibilites.
+All it does is filter the word list based on the knowledge it's gained, and choose a word from those possibilities.

 Also note that since it doesn't remember knowledge from puzzle to puzzle, it can be used to solve the same puzzle many times, each time